NVIDIA/spark-rapids/CONTRIBUTING.md

 dependencies you might find the jar creation step unacceptably slow.
 Due to the current size of the artifact `rapids-4-spark_2.12` Maven Jar Plugin spends the bulk of the time compressing the artifact content.
-Since the JAR file specification focusses on the file entry layout in a ZIP archive without requiring file entries to be compressed it is possible to skip compression, and increase the speed of creating `rapids-4-spark_2.12` jar ~3x for a single Spark version Shim alone.
+Since the JAR file specification focuses on the file entry layout in a ZIP archive without requiring file entries to be compressed it is possible to skip compression, and increase the speed of creating `rapids-4-spark_2.12` jar ~3x for a single Spark version Shim alone.